dantegates/porter/docs/custom_models.rst

 Custom Services
 ===============

-In addition to exposing standard ``sklearn``-compatible models, ``porter`` supports three styles of customization: instance prediction, custom prediction schemas, and fully customized model types.
+In addition to exposing standard `sklearn <https://scikit-learn.org/>`_-compatible models, ``porter`` supports three styles of customization: instance prediction, custom prediction schemas, and fully customized model types.

 Instance Prediction
 -------------------

 For models with expensive predictions, you may wish to enforce that prediction is run on individual instances at a time.
-For this behavior, simply request ``batch_prediction=False``, e.g.:
+For this behavior, request ``batch_prediction=False``, e.g.:

 .. code-block:: python